rbisdorff/Digraph3/docSphinx/tutorial.rst

 What precise ranking result should we hence adopt? *Kemeny*'s and *Slater*'s ranking rules are furthermore computationally *difficult* problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).

-More efficient ranking heuristics, like the *Copeland* and the *NetFlows* rules, are therefore needed in practice.
+More efficient ranking heuristics, like the *Copeland* and the *NetFlows* rules, and in a minor version, the *Bachet* rule, are therefore needed in practice.
 Let us finally, after these *ranking-by-scoring* strategies, also present two popular *ranking-by-choosing* strategies.

 *Kohler*'s ranking-by-choosing rule
 ```````````````````````````````````